zetavg/chromium-website/site/chromium-os/developer-library/guides/chromiumos-architecture-porting-guide/index.md

 ### Existing Gentoo Support

-Chromium OS is based on [Gentoo](http://www.gentoo.org/).
+ChromiumOS is based on [Gentoo](http://www.gentoo.org/).
 Hopefully you've selected a processor that they already support (they support many already).
 You can find the current list here:
 <http://sources.gentoo.org/profiles/arch.list>